wrld3d/wrld-indoor-maps-api/TUTORIAL.md

 |:-----------:|:------------:|
 |![Indoor map source data](/images/tutorial/overview_coloured.png)|![Indoor map in app](/images/tutorial/overview.png)|

 WRLD's office building, Westport House, will be used as the example for this post.
 The owners have kindly given us permission.
-Please note that if you do not have the building owner’s approval to submit a map to the service, your submission will be rejected.
+Please note that if you do not have the building owner’s approval to submit a map to the service, your submission will not be elligible for inclusion in the public map.

 For detailed information on the WRLD Indoor Map format, please refer to the [format documentation](FORMAT.md).